-The course makes use of mathematical and statistical manipulations at the level taught in the pre-term courses in statistics (STAT603 and STAT611).
+The course makes use of mathematical and statistical manipulations at the level taught in the pre-term courses (STAT603, STAT608 and STAT611).
 We may also make very sporadic use of calculus, but knowledge of calculus is not at all necessary for this course.
-There is also a "statistics reminder" section in the bulk pack for the course (see "Course Material" section below).
-Students are expected to have taken a look at this section prior to the course's first lecture.
-To facilitate this process, one or two statistics sessions will be held prior to the course's first lecture.
-More information concerning these sessions will be e-mailed to the students prior to the start of the semester.
+The first two sections (Sections IV.1 and IV.2) of the bulk pack are reviews of statistical material that will be extensively used in the course.
+Students are expected to have mastered these sections prior to the course's first lecture.
+To facilitate this process, a statistics review session will be held prior to the course's first lecture on Thursday, September 3.
+You may attend either at [] in room [] or 5:30pm in room [].
+It is strongly recommended that you attend one of these lectures.